Nantahala Farm & Garden

 Buy Comfrey Book, Volume 2

-Comfrey Book, Vol 2: Cultivation of Comfrey- page 1 pdf
+Comfrey Book Vol 2: Cultivation page 1 pdf

-Comfrey Book, Vol 2: Livestock and Pets- page 1 pdf
+Comfrey Book Vol 2: Livestock, Pets page 1 pdf

-Comfrey Book, Vol 2: Comfrey as Medicine- page 1 pdf
+Comfrey Book Vol 2: Medicine page 1 pdf

-Comfrey Book, Vol 2: Table of Contents pdf (complete)
+Comfrey Book Vol 2: Table of Contents pdf

-Using Comfrey as a Dye, Comfrey Book Volume 2
+Using Comfrey as Dye, Comfrey Book Vol 2

 Nantahala Farm in the Mountains of Western NC